awnto/rinix/README.md

-Rinix OS is a Desktop GNU/Linux on android kernel(custom linux kernel) based on debian/ubuntu/kali/nethunter/etc using proot supports graphical , command line , audio , microphone
+Rinix OS is a Desktop GNU/Linux on android kernel(custom linux kernel) based on debian using proot supports graphical , command line , audio , microphone

 Dual boot Android and Linux (no root)